Diya050/Training-TR-101/Part_1.md

 ---
 **Tasks Accomplished:**

-    -Importance of programming
+    * Importance of programming
-    -Understanding programming by considering scenarios at airport
+    * Understanding programming by considering scenarios at airport
     - 5 minute Quiz on different problem categories
     - Three aspects of solving a problem- input, process and output
     - Algorithm, pseudo-code and flowchart